MicrosoftDocs/azure-docs/articles/site-recovery/vmware-physical-mobility-service-overview.md

 Setting | Details
 --- | ---
-Syntax | `.\UnifiedAgentInstaller.exe /Platform vmware /Role MS /CSType CSPrime /InstallLocation <Install Location>` Setup logs | `%ProgramData%\ASRSetupLogs\ASRUnifiedAgentInstaller.log` `/Role` | Mandatory installation parameter.
+Syntax | `.\UnifiedAgentInstaller.exe /Platform vmware /Role MS /CSType CSPrime /InstallLocation <Install Location>` `/Role` | Mandatory installation parameter.
 Specifies whether the Mobility service (MS) will be installed.
-`/InstallLocation`| Optional parameter.
+`/InstallLocation`| Optional.
 Specifies the Mobility service installation location (any folder).
 `/Platform` | Mandatory.
 Specifies the platform on which the Mobility service is installed: <br/> **VMware** for VMware VMs/physical servers. <br/> **Azure** for Azure VMs.<br/><br/> If you're treating Azure VMs as physical machines, specify **VMware**.
 `/Silent`| Optional.
 Specifies whether to run the installer in silent mode.
-`/CSType`| Optional.
+`/CSType`| Mandatory.
 Used to define preview or legacy architecture.
 (CSPrime or CSLegacy)

 #### Registration settings